dobin/yookiterm-challenges/challenge15/challenge15.md

 ## Introduction

-We will create a functional exploit for a 64 bit program with a stack overflow vulnerability and enabled ASLR and DEP.
+We will create a functional remote exploit for a 64 bit server with a stack overflow vulnerability and enabled ASLR and DEP.
-This includes finding the vulnerability, get all necessary information for our exploit, and create a sample exploit as python program.

-We will use `system()` in LIBC by implementing the ret2plt / ret2libc exploit technique.
+We will be using ret2libc technique, to call `system()` in LIBC instead of shellcode directly, and using bash shellcode.

 ## Source